-The Academy has completed works to develop the playground environments and provide additional parking to allow the school to expand to meet the growing need for primary school places within the village.
-2020-21 funds will be allocated as the pupil numbers increase to ensure adequate staffing for the future.
-During 2020-21 we will begin to develop plans for the final stage of school growth to increase the school to a planned admission number of 90 as forecasts demonstrate that 630 school places will be required by 2023 without any additional housing in the village.
-Resources will continue to be allocated, as in the past, to meet the aims of the schools' Strategic Plan and School Development Plan as the best way of ensuring the Academy achieves its aims.
+2020-2021 the Academy Trust allocated funds as the pupil numbers increased to ensure adequate staffing for the future, setting up a structure of 3 form entry.
+During 2021-2022 we will develop plans, and seek planning permission for the final stage of school growth to increase the school to a planned admission number of 90 as forecasts demonstrate that 630 school places will be required by 2023 without any additional housing in the village.
+Resources will continue to be allocated, as in the past, to meet the aims of the schools' Strategic Plan and School Development Plan as the best way of ensuring the Academy Trust achieves its aims.